Test-taking blocks and blues

 - Research also indicated that sleep is a huge factor in preventing testing anxiety.
 While it may be tempting to pull an all-nighter to study, you may end up sacrificing some of your memory and stress coping skills.

 - Relaxation techniques, especially those practiced before you're in the stressful situation, may be useful.
 Mindfulness activities such as deep breathing, meditation, and visualization may help reduce anxiety levels.

 - Try not to stress about the stress — this may be easier said than done, but try to keep it in mind.
 Some level of stress may actually enhance performance and motivation to study, but try not to let it spiral out of control.

 - Monitor negative thoughts and try to replace them with realistic, positive thoughts, like "I studied hard," "I'll do my very best," "I know this material."

 - Consider asking for help if it's too much.
 See a counselor, the teacher, a tutor, or other support people in your life who may be able to help you build your test-taking confidence and skills and who may be able to help you build your relaxation skills.

 - Diet and exercise may really help in test anxiety.
 When your body is operating from a healthy place, you have more resources to put towards the test and coping with the anxiety.

 If you're a student at Columbia, consider contacting Disability Services for short or longer term assistance services to work through some test taking anxieties.
-You may also contact Counseling and Psychological Services at x4-2878 for further support.
+You may also contact Counseling and Psychological Services (Morningside) or the Mental Health Service (CUMC) for further support.